A fecaloma is a mass of feces most frequently noted in the rectum and sigmoid colon, that is much harder than a fecal impaction due to coprostasis.

 Usually, the fecal matter accumulates in the intestine, then stagnates and increases in volume until the intestine becomes deformed and acquires characteristics similar to those of a tumor.

-- both inflammatory and neoplastic conditions
+- neoplastic conditions (e.g. colorectal cancer)

 - 1. Rajagopal A, Martin J. Giant fecaloma with idiopathic sigmoid megacolon: report of a case and review of the literature.
 Dis.
 Colon Rectum.
 2002;45 (6): 833-5. - Pubmed citation